 Apple, for example, is seeking to make headway by using Pinterest to tap into the platform’s heavily health and beauty centric user base.
 And, they are succeeding!
 Just take a look at the featured boards on the App Store’s Pinterest profile.

 Sincerity Leads to Better Connections!

-Hopefully, these questions shed light on how your brand needs to improve in order to with your target audience.
+Hopefully, these questions shed light on how your brand needs to improve in order to better connect with your target audience.
 In the meantime, share some of your insights on what makes a brand message fundamentally sincere.
 Or share stories of when brands have missed the mark!